Joseph Bogdanski: Career

 Born in New Britain, Connecticut, Bogdanski graduated from Vermont Academy in 1931 and received his A.B. from Colgate University in 1935.
 While at Colgate, he also received various football scholarships and was named an All-American football player.
 He received an LL.B. from the University of Connecticut School of Law, cum laude, in 1940, and gained admission to the Connecticut bar that same year.

 He entered private practice in 1940, and served as prosecuting attorney for the City Court of Meriden, Connecticut, from 1942 to 1943.
 He then entered in the United States Navy during World War II, remaining in service from 1943 to 1948, and achieved the rank of Lieutenant while serving on a destroyer escort in the Atlantic theater.
-He was appointed Lieutenant Commander of the military staff of Governor Chester Bowles from 1949 to 1951, also serving during that time as a judge of that City Court of Meridan.
+He was appointed Lieutenant Commander of the military staff of Governor Chester Bowles from 1949 to 1951, also serving during that time as a judge of the City Court of Meriden.
 He became a judge of the Court of Common Pleas in 1955.

 In 1958, Governor Abraham Ribicoff appointed Bogdanski to the Connecticut Superior Court, and in 1972 Bogdanski was elevated to the state supreme court.
 Following his retirement from the court in 1981, he served as a senior judge in New Haven County, Connecticut, for a decade.

-Bogdanski died in Meridan after a short illness at the age of 85.
+Bogdanski died in Meriden after a short illness at the age of 85.